Updated: Sep 24

 Video tutorials are often particularly informative; one can find tutorials ranging for beginners through to advanced top tips.
 The case is the same for books, one can find a book for beginners, where there will be some general advice about how one should play (e.g. sitting position, hand position etc.), how to learn the notes, and then we can find books which are particularly technical in their language and highly informative to make one be able to play even the most demanding musical-passages with ease and musicality.

-Given that we have got these choices, and we want to learn to play the piano easily and fast, we still need to answer the questions:
+Given that we have got these choices, then you might wonder "how long does it take to learn the piano"?, but before thinking about the time it will take us, we still need to answer some questions:

 What style do we want to play, and how well do we want to do it?